ryanmcalister/unotes/README.md

 ## Custom Colors

 Custom colors can be set to override many of the themed or default color values.
-Note there are different values for the wysywig, markdown editor and markdown preview panes.
+Note there are separate values for the wysywig, markdown editor and markdown preview panes.

 You can set options in the vscode workspace settings.json file: